numpy/numpy/doc/source/f2py/windows/index.rst

 virtualization methods like VirtualBox are also reasonable methods to develop UNIX tools on Windows.

-Native Windows support is typically stunted beyond the usage of commerical compilers.
+Native Windows support is typically stunted beyond the usage of commercial compilers.
-However, most commerical compilers now have free plans which are sufficient for general use.
+However, as of 2022, most commercial compilers have free plans which are sufficient for general use.
 Additionally, the Fortran language features supported by ``f2py`` (partial coverage of Fortran 2003), means that newer toolchains are often not required.
 Briefly, then, for an end user, in order of use: